GoogleCloudPlatform/cluster-toolkit/modules/network/vpc/README.md

 [cftsubnets]: https://github.com/terraform-google-modules/terraform-google-network/tree/master/modules/subnets

-If `var.primary_subnetwork` is supplied explicitly, then it will define all properties of the primary subnetwork.
-If it is left at its default value of `null`, then a default primary subnetwork will be constructed from `var.subnetwork_name` and `var.subnetwork_size`.
+If explicitly supplied, `var.primary_subnetwork` defines all properties of the primary subnetwork.
+If `var.primary_subnetwork` is left at its default value of `null`, then a default primary subnetwork will be constructed from `var.subnetwork_name` and `var.subnetwork_size`.
 If no value is supplied for `var.subnetwork_name`, a default value is constructed from